For better or worse, you and your website are no longer the first interaction that potential customers have with you.

 The most important photo is your cover image.
 This is the image that most often shows up in search results.
 If you live somewhere where your activities or tours look different throughout the year, it’s a good idea to update your cover photo seasonally (or at least for the summer and winter—you don’t want a summer image showing when you’re trying to sell snowy winter tours).

-Include a profile picture, cover photo and logo.
-Also add interior and exterior shots so that users can recognize your business easier.
-Provide an extra layer of depth with 360 shots and video.
+You’ll also want to upload your logo and any other photos you have that show off your experiences, as well as interior and exterior shots so that users can easily recognize your business.
+Consider providing an extra layer of depth with 360 shots and video.

 Website